 Toast the cumin seed and then grind it in your mortar and pestle with the salt, pepper and cayenne.

-In your large saucepan/pot saute the onion and garlic in the olive oil, add the tomato paste and saute for two minutes more.
-The paste should darken.
+In your large saucepan/pot saute the onion and garlic in the olive oil for 5 minutes or so, add the tomatoes and simmer a few minutes until the tomatoes dissolve.
 Add the ground spices, stock or water, and chickpeas.
 Bring to a boil, turn heat down and simmer for 10 minutes.
 Add more water or stock if the mix is too dry.
 It should be slightly soupy.
 Turn off the heat.
 Relax.
 When you are ready, toast the bread and prepare as above.

 Put your toasted bread in your serving bowls.
 Turn the heat back on the chickpea mix, add the spinach and stir and cook until just wilted.
 Serve on the toast, and add some lemon squeezes while eating.